How Bail Applications Are Handled in the Supreme Court: What to Expect

 The Court of Appeal Division of the Supreme Court also hears appeals from an order refusing the grant of bail.

-This article will address what is a Supreme Court bail application, when an accused may apply, some of the key considerations the Court must consider and some common challenges that arise in these applications.
+This article will address what a Supreme Court bail application is, when an accused may apply, the key considerations the Court must take into account, and common challenges that arise in these applications.

 The Supreme Court has the power to grant bail to a person held in custody awaiting trial for any offence.

 The Bail Act 1977 applies to any application for bail in the Supreme Court.
-This Act outlines the guiding principles, the relevant tests that apply to various bail applications and various circumstances that the Court must take into account in determining an application.
-This Act has recently been amended to make it harder for an accused person to be granted bail.
+This Act outlines the guiding principles, relevant tests, and the circumstances the Court must take into account when determining a bail application.
+The Act has recently been amended to make it harder for an accused person to be granted bail.

-The applicable legislation and legal principles involved in these hearings are complex, particularly for applications involving serious indictable offences where, if convicted, an accused will likely be sentenced to a lengthy term of imprisonment.
-Representation by a competent and experienced lawyer who is familiar with preparing for and appearing in these hearings is crucial to successfully applying bail.
+The applicable legislation and legal principles involved in these hearings are complex, particularly for serious indictable offences where a conviction may result in a lengthy term of imprisonment.
+Representation by an experienced criminal lawyer who is familiar with preparing and appearing in these hearings is critical.

 Key Factors Considered by the Supreme Court

-• In considering an application for bail, the Court must consider (amongst a number of other factors):
+In considering an application for bail, the Court must consider (amongst other factors):

-• The nature and seriousness of the alleged offending and the strength of the Prosecution case: Bail applications in the Supreme Court invariably hinge on the nature of the alleged offending, the strength of the evidence against the accused and the likely sentence an accused would receive if they are convicted.
-These applications almost always involve cross-examination of police witnesses during which any weaknesses in the Prosecution case and triable issues can be explored.
-It is integral that an accused’s lawyer is completely across the brief of evidence in order to identify, explore and address the Court on these issues.
+Bail applications in the Supreme Court often depend heavily on the seriousness of the alleged offending, the strength of the prosecution case, and the likely sentence if convicted.
+These applications may involve cross-examination of police witnesses, where weaknesses in the prosecution case and triable issues can be explored.
+It is essential that an accused’s lawyer is fully across the brief of evidence to identify and address these issues.

-• The accused’s criminal history: An important factor on any bail application is whether the accused has a prior history of criminal offending and their previous compliance with court orders, including any previous grants of bail.
+The Court will consider whether the accused has a prior criminal history and their compliance with previous court orders, including any previous grants of bail.

 The Supreme Court Bail Application Process